Sexual Assault Lawyer For Charges in Fort Worth, Texas

 Hiring a sexual assault attorney to speak to a detective shields you from a detective misrepresenting your statement or evidence.
 Without a criminal attorney on your side, can you really trust the detective will honestly write down what you share?
 You have a Sixth Amendment right to counsel and you have nothing to be ashamed of by exercising your constitutional rights to employ an attorney.

-By hiring an experienced and aggressive criminal defense attorney, you can share important exculpatory evidence with the detective, while ensuring the detective does not twist or misinterpret what you say.
+By hiring an experienced and aggressive criminal defense attorney in Fort Worth, you can share important exculpatory evidence with the detective, while ensuring the detective does not twist or misinterpret what you say.
 Everything your criminal attorney says to the detective is hearsay and can NOT be used against you in court.
 However, everything you say CAN be used against you.
 This is precisely the reason police officers and detectives move quickly to attempt to get you to give them a statement regarding the events.

 Texas Penal Code Regarding Sexual Assault